bernardjhuang/gamerunnersnews/_posts/2014-10-29-the-most-misunderstood-stat-about-lol-2.md

 Armor Penetration sounds too good to be true...
 So what's the catch?

--We should expect a difficult time CSing (especially under those towers..) as we will have 9-15 lower AD than the standard Rune Page.
+* We should expect a difficult time CSing (especially under those towers..) as we will have 9-15 lower AD than the standard Rune Page.

--Mid-late game, we need to dedicate a lot of our item space to having enough Armor Penetration to justify even just having one Flat Armor Penetration.
+* Mid-late game, we need to dedicate a lot of our item space to having enough Armor Penetration to justify even just having one Flat Armor Penetration.

--Because we dedicate so much item slots to Armor Penetration, this is not viable for tanks.
+* Because we dedicate so much item slots to Armor Penetration, this is not viable for tanks.

--Since Armor Penetration is best rushed early, we will be soft squish when entering the stage of mid-game.
+* Since Armor Penetration is best rushed early, we will be soft squish when entering the stage of mid-game.

--Not all champions are viable with Armor Penetration due to no built-in Armor Penetration skills or lack of mobilty.
+* Not all champions are viable with Armor Penetration due to no built-in Armor Penetration skills or lack of mobilty.

 ## Perhaps The Dawn of a New Item Meta